 of surviving Basic Underwater Demolition/SEAL

 seemingly endless formation runs in soft

 sand, and long cold ocean swims and small

 surf during Pacific winter storms.

 to know your future teammates was

-that experience.
+a very big part of that experience.
 Starting in December 1969,we

 began as a winter class of 12 officers and more than100 enlisted.
 By